Donald Trump asked for end to Flynn probe, former FBI Director Comey will testify

 Mr. Comey’s testimony was released by the Senate intelligence committee, which will hear from the former director in public testimony Thursday.

+White House deputy press secretary Sarah Sanders told reporters Wednesday afternoon that she found the timing of the released testimony “a little bit interesting.”

+She said she didn’t know whether Mr. Trump had a chance yet to review Mr. Comey’s testimony.
+The president was holding an event in Ohio when the testimony was released by the Senate intelligence committee.

-• Andrea Noble contributed to this article.
+• Andrea Noble, Dan Boylan and Dave Boyer contributed to this article.